qoollo/Qoollo.Redis.Net/README.md

 ### ListRemoveAsync
 *Method signature:* `Task<long> ListRemoveAsync(string key, byte[] data);`
-*Description:* Insert the specified value at the end of the list stored at key.
-If key does not exist, it is created as empty list before performing the push operations.
+*Description:* Removes specified value from the list stored under key.
 *Exception:* `RedisNotConnectedException` - Raised when there is no connection to Redis.
 *Returns:* The length of the list after the remove operations.